 2. Learn a little market history

 Many of the mistakes investors make are due to their emotions.
 If the market falls, some people get scared and pull money out of the market, usually to their detriment.
 A little knowledge of market history can help you stay the course.

 The longer you keep money in the market, the more likely you are to make money.
-When Morningstar analyzed the stock market’s performance during each one-, five-, and fifteen-year periods from 1926 to 2016, it found that 74 percent of the one-year periods showed positive returns, 86 percent of the five-year periods generated gains, and 100 percent of the fifteen-year periods were up.
+When Morningstar analyzed the stock market’s performance during each one-, five-, and fifteen-year period from 1926 to 2016, it found that 74 percent of the one-year periods showed positive returns, 86 percent of the five-year periods generated gains, and 100 percent of the fifteen-year periods ended in positive territory.
 In other words, based on 90 years of history, if you stay in the market for at least 15 years, it’s a virtual certainty that you will make money.

 Putting time on your side is also the key to surviving a significant market downturn.
 According to Morningstar, someone with $100,000 invested in the stock market at the beginning of 2007 would have lost nearly half that amount by early 2009.
 Brutal, right?
 However, if they had stayed invested, by January 2017 their portfolio would have been worth nearly twice its value on January 2007.
 Despite that horrible downturn, their average annual return over those 10 years would have been nearly 7 percent.

 3. Start small

 If you have a chunk of money to invest but just can’t work up the courage to hit “buy,” consider investing a little at a time through dollar-cost averaging.
 The idea is very simple.
 Just take the total amount (let’s say $12,000), divide by the number of months you plan to invest (let’s use 12), and invest that amount at the same time every month ($1,000 per month).